idosoriole/ERCZORootsCrunch2025/README.md

 ### ReadRTM.ipynb
 Jupyter notebook to treat the output files in the Batch_Experiments_Model and 1D_model directories and reproduce main computations reported in the manuscript.
+Field data necessary to generate the figures in this notebook can be accessed in the following HydroShare repository: http://www.hydroshare.org/resource/7750a881a5c3445dadaebcb7018d98bc

 ### Krunchmanday.py
 Set of functions to process Crunchflow output files and manipulate data.
 Imported by ReadRTM.ipynb